Universal Church of Miracle Enlightenment

 Yet what if the patient uses sickness as a way of life, either consciously or subconsciously?
 When this is so, a sudden healing might precipitate intense depression, and a sense of loss so deep that the patient might even try to destroy himself.
 Having nothing now to live for, he may ask for death.
 Healing, then, must wait, for his protection.
 The Holy Spirit makes this call, not the miracle worker.

-Healing will always stand aside when it would be seen as threat.
+Healing will always stand aside when it would be seen as a threat.
 The instant it is welcome it is there.
-Where healing has been given it will be received.
+Where healing has been given to a brother, it will be received.
 No miracle worker should feel disappointed if he has offered healing and it does not appear to have been received.
 It is not up to him to judge when his gift should be accepted.
-Let him be certain it has been given, and received, and trust that it will be accepted when it is recognized as a blessing and not a curse.
+Let him be certain (1) it has been given to his brother, and (2) it has been received (by the Holy Spirit within his brother), and trust that (3) it will be accepted by his brother when it is recognized as a blessing and not a curse.